 Developing our People

-One of our Strategy Aims is to have skilled, trained and motivated staff and volunteers and this means developing and reviewing how we communicate, reviewing performance, develop training plans and how we reward and recognise people.
+An integral part of our Strategy is to foster skilled, trained, and motivated staff and volunteers.
+This entails continuously improving how we communicate, performance reviews, develop training plans, as well as assessing how we reward and acknowledge our people.

-Through a company–wide commitment to a Performance Appraisal process, we can identify training needs and future aims to ensure we equip our people with role related training and clear personal objectives.
+By committing ourselves to a Performance Appraisal process, we can identify necessary training requirements as well as future goals to ensure our people have the right training and clear personal objectives to succeed.

-We encourage Continuous Professional Development for all roles.
-Within our Attractions & Events Division, we actively engage all new employees in a programme of essential training courses, including, Customer Care, Disability Awareness, Health & Safety, local Tourism Industry knowledge and on job training, to ensure our visitors get the best experience at our Attractions and events.
+Continuous Professional Development is highly encouraged for all roles.
+In our Attractions & Events Division, we offer new employees a series of key training courses, including Customer Care, Disability Awareness, Health & Safety, local tourism industry knowledge, and also on-the-job training.
+This ensures our visitors receive a memorable experience at our attractions and events.

 Frequently Asked Questions

 Either email the person detailed in the advert to whom completed application forms should be sent or contact HR directly at [email protected].